Post job

 Work in a rehab module mental health and substance abuse clinic with economically and socially disadvantage population.

-• Compassion can be considered to be the most important personality trait for a therapeutic recreation specialist to have.
-According to a therapeutic recreation specialist resume, "recreational therapists should be kind and empathetic when providing support to patients and their families" therapeutic recreation specialists are able to use compassion in the following example we gathered from a resume: "gained understanding of the importance of customer service and compassion while working with youth and seniors. "
+Compassion.
+To carry out their duties, the most important skill for a therapeutic recreation specialist to have is compassion.
+Their role and responsibilities require that "recreational therapists may deal with people who are in pain, so they should be empathetic when providing support to patients and their families."
+Therapeutic recreation specialists often use compassion in their day-to-day job, as shown by this real resume: "gained understanding of the importance of customer service and compassion while working with youth and seniors. "

-• See the full list of therapeutic recreation specialist skills.
+See the full list of therapeutic recreation specialist skills

 Therapeutic Recreation Specialist Resume